Car and Commercial Truck Accident

 3. Other fees paid incident to the transfer or evidence of ownership of the automobile, at no cost to the insured other than the deductible amount as provided in the policy.

 What if the insurance company refuses to pay me for the damage to my automobile?

 The State of Minnesota has established several rules for insurance companies to follow when it comes to dealing with automobile and truck insurance payments.

 If you feel that an insurance company is dealing you with unfairly, you should contact an attorney.

 What if my car is damaged, but no one was harmed?

 Minnesota law does not require comprehensive insurance and collision insurance coverage.
 If you have comprehensive insurance, you may be covered for auto damage that results from incidents other than typical accidents.
 For example, you may be able to recover from your insurance company in the event your car is stolen, vandalized, damaged in a flood or fire, or by animals.
 Coverage is limited by the terms of your insurance contract with the insurance company.
 Your lender/financing company often requires this type of insurance if you have a loan or a lease on your motor vehicle.

 If your vehicle was damaged in a car accident and noone was injured, you may be able to have the damage covered by the at-fault driver's insurance policy.
 Often you do not need an attorney to assist you with a property damage claim where there is no personal injury present.

-Can a bar or restaurant be held liable for damages caused by an intoxicated patron?
+Can I bring a dram shop claim against a bar or restaurant so they can be held liable for damages caused by an intoxicated patron?